cristopherb19/network-shares-and-file-permisisions/README.md

 ### Prerequisites
 1. Access to the DC-1 VM as a domain administrator account (`mydomain.com\jane_admin`).
 2. Access to the Client-1 VM as a normal domain user (`mydomain\<someuser>`).
 3. Previous setup of an Active Directory environment with DC-1 and Client-1.
+Refer to <a href="https://github.com/cristopherb19/active-directory-setup">this guide.</a></h1>

 ---